Bitcoin-ABC/bitcoin-abc/apps/marlin-wallet/web/README.md

 **This will not securely store your private key** so it is advisable to only do this for development purpose.
 You will also lack all the mobile/hardware related features so it can be considered as a degraded mode.

 First install the dependencies.
-From the `web/` folder, run:
+From the repository root, run:

 ```
-npm ci
+pnpm install --frozen-lockfile --filter marlin-wallet-web...
 ```

+This installs marlin-wallet-web and all its dependencies (including workspace dependencies like chronik-client, ecash-lib, and ecash-wallet).

-Then run the dev version (will show an error for each exception):
+Then, from the `apps/marlin-wallet/web/` directory, run the dev version (will show an error for each exception):

 ```
-npm run dev
+pnpm run dev
 ```

 or the production version:

 ```
-npm run start
+pnpm run start
 ```